 We try to incorporate most of the “confusing” or difficult aspects one needs to look out for in our upgrade kits instructional notes which we call “Service Sheets”.
 We also refer you to the official factory service manuals most of which are in the public domain courtesy of Studer / Revox.
 We won't always know the answers but will certainly try our best to help.
 Our philosophy is that in reality there are few problems - only solutions waiting to be communicated or discovered!
 Here at Nagravox we are just as enthusiastic and passionate about vintage audio as you are, and it is from this common spirit that we are happy to share our knowledge and experience with you as a customer.

 We offer support and advice to customers of our full service kits only.
+If you run into a problem or you are unsure, it is only a pleasure to help you.
 As an after sales service, we are happy to answer any questions or difficulties you have in your repair or upgrade.
 There is a limit to this of course! - we do have many customers and only so much time in the day so please be reasonable and consider our workshop service if you are way out of your depth or need a professional job done.
 If you are interested in learning more about vintage audio restoration please sign up to our mailing list as we will soon be offering a subscription comprehensive support service with detailed how-to videos and live streaming troubleshooting sessions.